Microbead: States

 In 2014, legislation was voted on but failed to pass in New York.

 Local

-In 2015, Erie County, New York passed the first local ban in the state of New York.
-It bans the sale and distribution of all plastic microbeads (including biodegradable ones) including from personal care products.
-As of September 2015, its prohibition on sales is stronger than any other law in the country.
-It was enacted on August 12, 2015 and took effect in February 2016.
+In 2015, Erie County, New York, passed the first local ban in the state of New York.
+It banned the sale and distribution of all plastic microbeads (including biodegradable ones) including from personal care products.
+As of September 2015, its prohibition on sales was stronger than any other law in the country.
+It was enacted on August 12, 2015, and took effect in February 2016.

 In November 2015, four other NY counties followed suit.